komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="personalclocktable.png" alt="Screenshot of an example of an org clock table in emacs.">}}

-There's tons of power there, you can make a table that pulls only from certain files, for certain tags, for certain time periods.
+There's tons of power there, you can make a table that pulls only from certain files, for certain tags, or for certain time periods.

 I have a couple other flows, but first let me talk about how the above is possible.